gvasilako/ETL_JPXTokyoStockExchange/README.md

 -------------------------------------------------------------------------------------------------
 Data Transformation Assumptions:

-- We attempt to save the received data without performing complicated transformation, i.e almost raw data.
+- We attempt to save the received data without performing complicated transformations, i.e almost raw data.
-- More complicated transformation can be applied to an ad-hoc analysis, e.g fill missing values with a specific strategy which takes into account all the past values of a specific stock saved in the database etc.
+- More complicated transformation can be applied to an ad-hoc analysis, e.g fill missing values with a specific strategy that takes into account all the past values of a specific stock saved in the database, etc.

 -------------------------------------------------------------------------------------------------